 Don’t have any old jeans?
 Use felt to make this cute garland from A Sweet Berry.

-Up next is this project using a craft cutter to make a monogrammed patriotic canvas like this one from Happy Go Lucky.
+Next up is a project using a craft cutter to create a monogrammed patriotic canvas, similar to this one from Happy Go Lucky.

 You can also use a craft cutter and some paint to make this gorgeous wood sign from Ginger Snap Crafts.